-Commissioner of Crown Lands Level 7, Radio New Zealand House 155 The Terrace PO Box 5501 Wellington 6145 f) AMENDMENT g) NO ASSIGNMENT h) DEFINITIONS a.
-In this deed:
+Commissioner of Crown Lands Level 7, Radio New Zealand House 155 The Terrace PO Box 5501 Wellington 6145 f) AMENDMENT a.
 This deed may be amended only by written agreement signed by Ngā Wai Tōtā o Te Waiū and the Commissioner of Crown Lands.